 World Children’s Day Activities in School

-- Aware children about the importance and history of world children’s day in school assembly.
+- Aware children about the importance and history of world children’s day in school assemblies.

-- Light up the school and landmark buildings blue.
+- Light up the school and landmark buildings in blue.

 - Wear a blue dress on this special day of 20th Nov.

 - Wear a blue ribbon around your wrist.